sohaibhazama/sohaibhazama/README.md

 # Hi there 👋, I'm Sohaib Hazama
 ## Software Developer and Computer Scientist
 I am a Software Developer and Computer Scientist with a Bachelor of Science in Computer Science.
 I am passionate about programming and science.
-I am interested in learning ASP.NET MVC, Rust, and Julia tools.
 I am interested in learning about Software Engineering Computational science, especially computational physics, and biology.

 Skills: C++ / Python / C# / ASP.NET MVC / ASP.NET Core / Machine Learning / Computer Graphics / GPU Programming / Parallel Programming / REACT / JS / HTML / CSS

-- 🔭 I’m currently working on Learning new programming languages and tools
+- 🔭 I’m currently working on Learning new programming languages and tools Such as: ASP.NET MVC, Rust, and Julia
 - 🌱 I’m currently learning Computational Science and ASP.NET MVC